skorotkiewicz/SimHok/README.md

 rept(1, 10)            // number: 1111111111
 rept("1", 10)          // string: 1111111111

+// start from 4 character and get 3 next characters mid("Roland Watson", 4, 3) // string: and

 clean("This is   inline   String !"); // string: "This is inline String!"

 // or with multi lines: